MarieKame/warhammer40k10th-stratagems/README.md

-# warhammer40k10th-stratagems
+# Warhammer 40k, 10th edition stratagems

-JSON file listing all the stratagems for every detachment
+This is a community owned JSON file that lists all the different stratagems in WH40k 10th edition.
+Feel free to contribute if your faction is missing some, or if you find an error in the file.